-- Those that contribute 500 posts to the forum, they’ll be promoted to what is currently our highest accolade, Gold Member.
+- Those that contribute 500 and then 1,000 posts to the forum, they’ll be promoted to what are our highest ranks, Gold Member and Platinum Member, respectively.
 Such respected members will be well known to the staff and the regular forum users and as such will be awarded even more freedoms.

 - Other member levels are available for our YouTube members (Thaiger Cub and Thaiger Legend) – please request to be manually updated if you are in one of these member groups.
 Either reach out to a Moderator or send an email to firstname.lastname@example.org.
 They loosely correspond to Silver Member and Gold Member, respectively.

 - Thaiger Influencer is our last member option, these tend to be influential members of the community who specialise in an area and contribute to the community accordingly.

 - Finally, Moderator and Admin members are our staff who help keep the forum safe and clean.